Implant Dentures Dentist

 Step 4 – Attaching Dentures to the Implants – During this visit, the attachments are placed on the implants and the denture will be attached to the implants.
 The attachments to overdentures have two parts.
 One part connects to implants, and the other part connects to the denture.
 Both parts connect to each other in a ‘male–female’ orientation.

-Dr. Kuyunov will attach your existing dentures to the implants or if needed, fabricate new dentures for you that will attach to the implants.
+Your existing dentures will be attached to the implants or if needed, fabricate new dentures for you that will attach to the implants.
 The steps for overdenture fabrication are similar to those used for conventional denture fabrication.
 Dr. Kuyunov will ensure that you leave with a beautiful, natural smile, along with proper speech and function.

 At Dental Prosthodontics of Rochester, NY, implant dentures are an important part of our practice’s focus.
 If you are interested in replacing missing teeth and are considering implant-supported dentures, you can rest assured that Dr. Kuyunov and his professional staff will do all they can to make the process as comfortable as possible.
 Call us today at 585-471-5689 to make that appointment!
 Or, click the link below to email us.